Lukas-Sander/HTML-Writer/README.md

 # HTML-Writer
 create documents using HTML, CSS and JavaScript

+This project uses Ace Editor, which is licensed under the MIT License.
+You can find the source code and license at: https://github.com/ajaxorg/ace

 ## Stuff I want to implement
 - code view and preview view using codemirror or similar
   - which code editor to use as a base? do i want a super large document or a structure of multiple code parts?